PurpleTree HR logo

 How many days of annual leave are employees entitled to in Ireland?

 Full-time employees working a standard 5-day week are entitled to a minimum of 20 days (4 working weeks) of paid annual leave per year.
-For employees who work fewer days per week, the entitlement is 4 times their normal working week.
-For example, a 3-day-per-week worker receives 12 days.
+For employees who work fewer days, the entitlement is 4 times their normal working week.

-Can an employer refuse an annual leave request in Ireland?
+Can an employer refuse an annual leave request?

-Yes, an employer can refuse a specific leave request.
-However, the employer must ensure the employee can take their full statutory entitlement within the leave year (or within 6 months of the following year, with agreement).
-The employer must also consider the employee’s family responsibilities and need for rest and recreation when making scheduling decisions.
+Yes, but the employer must ensure the employee can take their full entitlement within the leave year (or within 6 months of the following year).
+The employer must also consider family responsibilities and the need for rest when scheduling.

-Do employees accrue annual leave while on maternity or parental leave?
+Do employees accrue annual leave during maternity or parental leave?

-What happens to unused annual leave when an employee leaves the company?
+What happens to unused annual leave when an employee leaves?

-When employment ends, the employer must pay the employee for any accrued but untaken annual leave.
+The employer must pay for any accrued but untaken leave.
 This is the only circumstance in which payment in lieu of statutory annual leave is permitted.
-The payment should be calculated based on the employee’s normal weekly rate of pay.
-For employees being made redundant, see our guide to redundancy entitlements in Ireland for information on additional payments owed.
+For employees being made redundant, see our guide to redundancy entitlements in Ireland.

 Can annual leave be carried over from one year to the next?

-Statutory annual leave should be taken within the leave year.
 With the employee’s consent, it can be carried into the first 6 months of the next leave year.
-Further carry-over requires mutual agreement.
-For employees on long-term certified sick leave, untaken annual leave can be carried over for up to 15 months after the end of the year in which it was earned.
+For employees on long-term certified sick leave, untaken leave can be carried over for up to 15 months.

 Are public holidays included in annual leave entitlement?

-No. Public holidays are a separate entitlement under Irish law and are not counted as part of an employee’s annual leave.
-If a public holiday falls during a period of annual leave, that day is treated as a public holiday rather than a day of annual leave.
+No. Public holidays are a separate entitlement and are not counted as part of annual leave.
+If a public holiday falls during annual leave, that day is treated as a public holiday instead.

 Does bereavement leave reduce annual leave entitlement?

 There is no statutory entitlement to bereavement leave in Ireland, so it depends on the employer’s policy.
-Where an employer grants paid compassionate leave, this should not be deducted from the employee’s annual leave entitlement unless the contract of employment specifically provides for this arrangement.
+Paid compassionate leave should not be deducted from annual leave unless the contract specifically provides for this.

 Get Expert HR Support

-Managing annual leave correctly is a legal obligation, but it is also an opportunity to build trust and promote employee wellbeing.
+Managing annual leave correctly is a legal obligation and an opportunity to build trust and promote employee wellbeing.
 Getting it wrong can lead to costly WRC complaints and damage to your employer brand.

 At PurpleTree, we help Irish employers stay compliant and confident.
 From drafting annual leave policies to managing complex cases involving sick leave, notice periods, and part-time entitlements, our experienced HR consultants are here to help.
 Contact our Employment Advice team today, or explore our Net Salary Calculator for quick payroll insights.